Intraventricular Flow Mapping

 smoother

-Get rid of noise, outliers and missing values in your experimental n-D data
+Remove noise, outliers, or missing values in your n-D data

-• This automatic smoother can deal with outlying and missing values
+• This automatic smoother can handle outliers and missing values

 • The Matlab code was selected as "MATLAB Central Pick of the Week"